^

 When irradiated above the diaphragm in patients under 30 years of age

-When irradiated above the diaphragm in patients older than 30 years
+For irradiation above the diaphragm in patients over 30 years of age

 Prognosis for Hodgkin's lymphoma

-With Hodgkin's lymphoma, the absence of recurrence of the disease for 5 years is considered a recovery; the occurrence of relapse after 5 years is an extremely rare case.
-Chemotherapy with radiation therapy or without it allows to achieve recovery in more than 75% of newly diagnosed patients.
-The choice of treatment is rather complicated and depends on the stage of the disease.
+In Hodgkin lymphoma, the absence of recurrence of the disease for 5 years is considered a cure; recurrence after 5 years is extremely rare.
+Chemotherapy with or without radiation therapy allows for a cure in more than 75% of newly diagnosed patients.
+The choice of treatment is quite complex and depends on the stage of the disease.